matthewhirschey/holiday-circuit-playground/projects/day-13-north-pole-weather/README.md

 # Day 13: North Pole Weather Station

 ## Project Overview
-Create a digital weather station that monitors temperature and humidity at the "North Pole"!
-This project teaches environmental sensing, data collection, and visual feedback using the Circuit Playground Express and AM2301B sensor.
+Build your own digital North Pole weather station that lights up different colors to show how cold (or warm) it is!
+Your weather station will use real temperature and humidity sensors to monitor the "North Pole" conditions, just like Santa's elves might use.
+When it's super cold, your lights will glow blue; when it's warming up, they'll turn green; and if it gets too warm for the North Pole, they'll flash red to warn Santa that his ice is melting!
+You can even track the humidity to make sure there's enough moisture in the air for making perfect snowballs.

+For our 13-year-old builders: You'll also learn to save all your weather data to create graphs and track temperature changes over time - perfect for predicting when conditions are right for Santa's takeoff!

 ## Materials Needed
 - Circuit Playground Express
 - AM2301B Temperature/Humidity Sensor
 - Mini Breadboard
-- 3 Jumper Wires
+- 4 Jumper Wires
 - USB Cable
 - Optional: NeoPixel strip for extended display